 - From a bleachability, selectivity and yield point of view, it is better to extend the oxygen delignification instead of extending the cook

-- The cooking kappa should be optimised together with the oxygen delignification
+- The cooking kappa should be optimized together with the oxygen delignification

-- Extend the cook, but not too far, let the oxygen delignification do its job.
+- Extend the cook, but not too far, lets the oxygen delignification do its job.

 The Importance of good washing:

 - Poor washing before oxygen delignification increases alkali and oxygen and impairs selectivity

 - Carry over COD into the reactor should be below 100kg/ton.